varshith-mohan/PyTorch/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-from torch.utils.data import Dataset, DataLoader Dataset is an abstract class used to define how to access your data
+from torch.utils.data import Dataset, DataLoader <br>
+Dataset is an abstract class used to define how to access your data